 Rachel Thain, the lawyer who dealt with the case, was delighted with the outcome of the CICA appeal.
 She praised our client’s bravery in pursuing first the review and then the appeal.

 “I couldn’t accept that my client would never have worked even if the abuse had not taken place”, she said.
 “I am so pleased the tribunal judges agreed and made the full award we had asked for” .

-If you have been the victim of sexual abuse and would like to make a claim for CICA compensation, or alternatively review or appeal a CICA award, then call us on 0808 139 1606 for a FREE case review or send an email to [email protected]
+If you have been the victim of sexual abuse and would like to make a claim for CICA compensation, or alternatively pursue a CICA review or CICA appeal, then our team of specialist abuse lawyers are here to help.
+Call us on 0808 139 1606 for a FREE case review or send an email to [email protected]